ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 These properties are expected to be updated by both the initial state of separate, column-specific APIs and interactive operations that the `Table` would manage.

-#### `currentFractionalWidth` vs `currentFixedWidth` behavior
+#### `currentFractionalWidth` vs `currentPixelWidth` behavior

 - The values supplied to the `currentFractionalWidth` property have the same meaning as the values supplied with the [`fr` unit](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout#the_fr_unit) for the CSS `grid-template-columns` property.
-- The values supplied to the `currentFixedWidth` property are meant to be pixel-based values.
+- The values supplied to the `currentPixelWidth` property are meant to be pixel-based values.
-- The table will use `currentFixedWidth` over `currentFractionalWidth` when both are set.
+- The table will use `currentPixelWidth` over `currentFractionalWidth` when both are set.

 #### `currentMinWidth` behavior